-While the pool may be funded up to 275% of target, individual awards are capped at 200% of target.
-Furthermore, if performance falls below threshold, no bonus is funded under the plan for any of the performance metrics, financial or nonfinancial.
-However, the Compensation Committee retains discretion to award bonuses based upon consideration of other factors, including performance on established nonfinancial goals.
+The Committee establishes specific goals for each component.
+If performance for the financial portion falls below threshold, no bonus is funded under the plan for any of the performance metrics, financial or nonfinancial.
+However, the Compensation Committee retains discretion to award bonuses based upon consideration of other factors, including performance on established non-financial goals.

-2019 ANNUAL INCENTIVES
+2020 ANNUAL INCENTIVES